alialauren1/ME405-Term-Project/README.md

 and aligned with a rack that allows for the syringe to be moved back and forth.
 This allows for the system to achieve the desired weight to submerge the whole system.

+While sizing and choosing the number of teeth we would need for our system.
+We calculated the following results.

 $F_r = T_A / R_A$

 $T_A = F_R * R_A$